Revised November 2021, for a slightly firmer ganache

 - 1/4 cup unsweetened cocoa powder or other coating

 Place the chocolate and cream in a medium metal bowl.
 Set the bowl over a saucepan of barely simmering water and stir occasionally until the chocolate is melted and the mixture is smooth.
-Remove from heat and stir in the cognac or vanilla.
+Remove from heat and stir in the cognac, liqueur, or vanilla.

-Pour the mixture into an 8-by-8-inch baking pan and freeze for about 30 minutes, until the ganache is the consistency of fudge.
+Pour the mixture into an 8-by-8-inch baking pan and freeze until the ganache is the consistency of fudge, about 30 minutes.
 Use an ice cream scoop, melon baller, or small spoon to form the ganache into rough, tablespoon-sized rounds.
 Place the rounds on a baking sheet lined with parchment or wax paper and refreeze for about 15 minutes.
 Remove from the freezer and, working quickly, form each round into a 1-inch ball.

 Either sift the cocoa over the truffles, turning them for even dusting, or roll the truffles in a dish of the cocoa.
 Store the finished truffles covered in the refrigerator for up to 2 weeks.
 Ideally, bring to room temperature before serving.

-Variations For Raspberry Truffles: Use Framboise or other raspberry liqueur in place of the cognac.
-Use pink sparkling sugar in place of the cocoa powder
+For Raspberry Truffles: Use Framboise or other raspberry liqueur in place of the cognac.
+Use crushed freeze-dried raspberries mixed with sparkling sugar in place of the cocoa powder.